MonkeManX/monkemanx.github.io/content/articles/How_to_live.md

 In both cases, you are practicing virtue.
 You are not reacting based on what you get from the world, but on how you choose to respond to it, based on a stable ethical orientation.

 ### 3.2.
-How can we speak about control in a fully detemrisntic world?
+How can we speak about control in a fully deterministic world?

 One clarification I want to make is about what I mean when I say that virtue is “in our control.”